WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Portal

-We have our very own app called Portal, which includes a signer, download links to sideloaders, guides with a variety of languages, and a functional sources viewer/downloader
+We have our very own app called Portal, which includes a signer, download links to sideloaders, guides with a variety of languages, and a functional sources viewer/downloader.

-Portal is easy to use, stable and offers a great user experience
+Portal is easy to use, stable and offers a great user experience for everyone.

 # Main Guide!